-Dr. Maya Angelou is one of the most renowned and influential voices of our time.
-Hailed as a global renaissance woman, Dr. Angelou is a celebrated poet, memoirist, novelist, educator, dramatist, producer, actress, historian, filmmaker, and civil rights activist.
+Dr. Maya Angelou (April 4, 1928 – May 28, 2014) was one of the most renowned and influential voices of our time.
+Hailed as a global renaissance woman, she was a celebrated poet, novelist, educator, dramatist, producer, actress, historian, filmmaker, and civil rights activist.
 Born on April 4th, 1928, in St. Louis, Missouri, Dr. Angelou was raised in St. Louis and Stamps, Arkansas.
 In Stamps, Dr. Angelou experienced the brutality of racial discrimination, but she also absorbed the unshakable faith and values of traditional African-American family, community, and culture.
 As a teenager, Dr. Angelou’s love for the arts won her a scholarship to study dance and drama at San Francisco’s Labor School.
 At 14, she dropped out to become San Francisco’s first African-American female cable car conductor.
 She later finished high school, giving birth to her son, Guy, a few weeks after graduation.
 As a young single mother, she supported her son by working as a waitress and cook, however her passion for music, dance, performance, and poetry would soon take center stage.

 In 1954 and 1955, Dr. Angelou toured Europe with a production of the opera Porgy and Bess.
 She studied modern dance with Martha Graham, danced withAlvin Ailey on television variety shows and, in 1957, recorded her first album, Calypso Lady.
 In 1958, she moved to New York, where she joined the Harlem Writers Guild, acted in the historic Off-Broadway production of Jean Genet’s The Blacks and wrote and performed Cabaret for Freedom.
 In 1960, Dr. Angelou moved to Cairo, Egypt where she served as editor of the English language weeklyThe Arab Observer.
 The next year, she moved to Ghana where she taught at the University of Ghana’s School of Music and Drama, worked as feature editor for The African Review and wrote for The Ghanaian Times.
 During her years abroad, Dr. Angelou read and studied voraciously, mastering French, Spanish, Italian, Arabic and the West African language Fanti.
 While in Ghana, she met with Malcolm X and, in 1964, returned to America to help him build his new Organization of African American Unity.
 Shortly after her arrival in the United States, Malcolm X was assassinated, and the organization dissolved.
 Soon after X’s assassination, Dr. Martin Luther King, Jr. asked Dr. Angelou to serve as Northern Coordinator for the Southern Christian Leadership Conference.
 King’s assassination, falling on her birthday in 1968, left her devastated.
 With the guidance of her friend, the novelist James Baldwin, she began work on the book that would become I Know Why the Caged Bird Sings.
 Published in 1970, I Know Why the Caged Bird Sings was published to international acclaim and enormous popular success.